 When to Use font-display: swap vs optional for Performance-Critical Web Typography

 Determining the optimal font-display strategy requires balancing Cumulative Layout Shift (CLS) against First Contentful Paint (FCP).
 Typography delays typically stem from network latency and render-blocking font requests.
 This guide maps diagnostic thresholds directly to implementation rules.
-For broader architectural context, review Font Loading & Delivery Strategies before configuring critical path assets.
+It extends Font-Display Values Explained; for broader architectural context, review Font Loading & Delivery Strategies before configuring critical path assets.

 Browser Rendering Pipeline & Timeout Thresholds